BenRGarcia/TriviaGame/README.md

  * Trivia game using Javascript, jQuery

- * CSS framework Foundation used
+ * CSS framework 'Foundation' used

 ## How to play